 If you pay income taxes in California, there’s a quick and easy way that you can help protect sea otters and encourage their continued recovery.
 All you have to do is fill in a box!

 Donations to the California Sea Otter Voluntary Tax Contribution Fund support research into sea otter mortality and programs that improve nearshore habitats and protect sea otters.
-The Fund derives solely from voluntary contributions by California taxpayers, so this is your once-a-year opportunity to advance critical sea otter conservation efforts.
+The Fund derives solely from contributions by California taxpayers, so donating when you complete your state taxes is a simple way to advance critical sea otter conservation efforts.

 Here’s what you need to do: